Skip to main content

 ADD app.tar.gz /app/

-β€’ Like COPY but auto-extracts tar archives and supports URLs
+β€’ Like COPY, but also auto-extracts local tar archives and can fetch remote URLs

 WORKDIR